GITTA-Logo

 Advantages

-• It is easy to compare the different reference areas because of the constant area.
+• It is very simple to compare specific areas because of the constant grid.

-• It is possible to automate the mapping with the current data processing methods (e.g. GIS) (Hake et al. 2002, p.
+• An automatisation of the mapping process is possible with state of the art data processing methods (e.g. GIS) (Hake et al. 2002, p.
 478).

 Disadvantages

-Map extract befor and after the generalisationMap extract befor and after the generalisation (Spiess)
+Map extract before and after the generalisationMap extract before and after the generalisation (Spiess)

 Map examples